Teichlab/scg_lib_structs/docs/source/multi/ISSAAC-seq.md

 ## For Your Own Experiments

-If you follow the protocol, you will see that __ISAAC-seq__ leverage the __10x Genomics Single Cell ATAC__ kit for the joint detection of both gene expression (RNA) and chromatin accessibility (ATAC) from the same cell.
+If you follow the protocol, you will see that __ISSAAC-seq__ leverage the __10x Genomics Single Cell ATAC__ kit for the joint detection of both gene expression (RNA) and chromatin accessibility (ATAC) from the same cell.
 Therefore, both the RNA and the ATAC libraries have the same configuration, and they are the same as the __10x Genomics Single Cell ATAC__ library configuration.

 If you sequence your data via your core facility or a company, you will need to provide the sample and modality index sequence, which is basically the Illumina Nextera `N7xx` primer, to them and ask they to sequence the library as if they are __10x Genomics Single Cell ATAC__ libraries.
 They will know what to do and demultiplex for you.